powersj/ubuntu-server-preseed/README.md

 # Ubuntu Server Preseed
-Takes a given preseed and injects it into a given Ubuntu Server ISO.
+Takes a given preseed and injects it into a given Ubuntu Server ISO (without sudo)

 To obtain and run: